phongduong/my-portfolio/data/posts/tips-for-creating-content-for-developers.md

 ## The very last tip

 If people don't consume your content, that's fine.
 Don't get frustrated.
 At least they still see you.
-The most important thing is that you like what you create and enjoy.
+The most important thing is that you like what you create and enjoy it.
 That's enough.